Mathema2/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that changes a working directory to a previous one
+the script that print the file type